matn7/Google-Platform-Notes/flashcard/Microservices.md

 **Why Use BOM in Microservices?**
 In microservices architecture, managing shared libraries across multiple services can quickly become complex.
 Each service might independently manage dependencies, leading to version conflicts and increased maintenance effort.
-The BOM (Bill off Materials) addresses this challenge:
+The BOM (Bill off Materials) addresses this challenge by:
 * Ensuring version consistency across all microservices.
 * Streamlining dependency management.
 * Simplifying the process of upgrading libraries across all services.